Azvier/unhas-theses-scraper-classifier/README.md

-# UNHAS Statistics Theses Scraper & Classifier
+# UNHAS Theses Repository Scraper & Classifier

 A command-line tool that automates the collection, classification, and processing of undergraduate thesis data from Hasanuddin University's (UNHAS) digital repository.
 Features AI-powered thesis categorization using Google's Gemini API and exports data in multiple formats for academic research.